pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

             return guess
 {% endcodeblock %}

 [^beware-accidental-success]: I tend to implement lock-free algorithms with a heavy dose of inline assembly, or [Concurrency Kit](http://concurrencykit.org/)'s wrappers: it's far too easy to run into subtle undefined behaviour.
-For example, comparing a pointer after it has been freed is undefined behaviour in C and C++, even if we don't access the pointee.
+For example, comparing a pointer after it has been freed is UB in C and C++, even if we don't access the pointee.
 Even if we compare as `uintptr_t`, it's apparently debatable whether the code is well defined when the comparison happens to succeed because the pointee was freed, then recycled in an allocation and published to `cell` again.

-We need a store/load fence in `R1` to make sure the store to the record is visible before `R2` is visible by the time the second read executes.
+We need a store/load fence in `R1` to make sure the store to the record (just above `R1`) is visible by the time the second read (`R2`) executes.
 Under the [TSO memory model used by x86 chips (PDF)](https://www.cl.cam.ac.uk/~pes20/weakmemory/x86tso-paper.tphols.pdf), this fence is the only one that isn't implicitly satisfied by the hardware.
-It also happens that fences are best implemented with atomic operations on x86oids (instructions with a LOCK prefix), so we can emulate the fence in `R1` by implementing the store just before `R1` with an atomic exchange (fetch-and-set).
+It also happens that fences are best implemented with atomic operations on x86oids, so we can eliminate the fence in `R1` by implementing the store just before `R1` with an atomic exchange (fetch-and-set).

 The slow cleanup path has its own fence that matches `R1` (the one in `R2`